r-d-w/passwd-if/secrets/README.md

-Secrets go in this folder.
+While developing secrets can go here.
+For production deployments, use your best judgement getting your secrets into your environment.

 You will want to create a `certs` directory that contains a `server.crt` and `server.key` file for SSL termination.  `server.crt` should contain the entire chain, server cert first, encoded in PEM.
+If you choose not to include a certs directory, the image will default to using the randomly generated ones installed with ssl-cert.
+Fine for dev, wouldn't recommend it in prod.